Lipid droplet

 Lipid droplets, also referred to as lipid bodies, oil bodies or adiposomes, are lipid-rich cellular organelles that regulate the storage and hydrolysis of neutral lipids and are found largely in the adipose tissue.
 They also serve as a reservoir for cholesterol and acyl-glycerols for membrane formation and maintenance.
 Lipid droplets are found in all eukaryotic organisms and store a large portion of lipids in mammalian adipocytes.
 Initially, these lipid droplets were considered to merely serve as fat depots, but since the discovery in the 1990s of proteins in the lipid droplet coat that regulate lipid droplet dynamics and lipid metabolism, lipid droplets are seen as highly dynamic organelles that play a very important role in the regulation of intracellular lipid storage and lipid metabolism.
 The role of lipid droplets outside of lipid and cholesterol storage has recently begun to be elucidated and includes a close association to inflammatory responses through the synthesis and metabolism of eicosanoids and to metabolic disorders such as obesity, cancer, and atherosclerosis.
 In non-adipocytes, lipid droplets are known to play a role in protection from lipotoxicity by storage of fatty acids in the form of neutral triacylglycerol, which consists of three fatty acids bound to glycerol.
 Alternatively, fatty acids can be converted to lipid intermediates like diacylglycerol (DAG), ceramides and fatty acyl-CoAs.
 These lipid intermediates can impair insulin signaling, which is referred to as lipid-induced insulin resistance and lipotoxicity.
 Lipid droplets also serve as platforms for protein binding and degradation.
 Finally, lipid droplets are known to be exploited by pathogens such as the hepatitis C virus, the dengue virus and Chlamydia trachomatis among others.

+Cells need to adjust the size and structure of their organelles to keep up with growth and changing environmental conditions.
+To do this, they either make new phospholipids—the main components of organelle membranes—or modify their fatty acid (FA) content.
+Fatty acids are also used to produce triacylglycerols (TGs), which store energy in structures called lipid droplets.
+The synthesis of triacylglycerols (TG) can be occurred through two different enzyme pathways.
+Diacylglycerol Acyltransferases (DGATs) like Dga1 are enzymes found in most eukaryotes.
+They add an acyl group from a fatty acid that has been activated with coenzyme A (FA-CoA) to diacylglycerol (DG), forming TG.
+Phospholipid-Diacylglycerol Acyltransferases (PDATs) are enzymes primarily found in fungi, microalgae, and plants.
+PDATs like Lro1 in yeast transfer a fatty acid directly from a phospholipid to DG to form TG.
+Moreover, Lro1 couple TG synthesis with the deacylation of membrane phospholipids (PL), resulting in the formation of TG and lysophospholipids (LPL).